pamela-project/slambench1/README.md

 #### Compilation of SYCL Module ####

-To compile sycl you require the syclcc scripts from https://github.com/agozillon/SYCLCC and the ComputeCpp SYCL compiler (version 0.3.0 or higher).
+To compile the SYCL benchmarks you require the syclcc scripts from https://github.com/agozillon/syclcc as well as the DAGR DSL https://github.com/agozillon/dagr.

+You will also require the ComputeCpp SYCL compiler.
+The benchmarks have been tested and compile with ComputeCpp Versions 0.2.1 to 0.5.0 on Ubuntu.
+The benchmarks work best with versions 0.3.2 and above.

+Ubuntu Steps:
+1) Add the DAGR library to your usr/include folder or your path
+2) Create an enviornment variable SYCL_CC_PATH that points to your SYCLCC folder
+3) Create an enviornment variable COMPUTE_CPP that points to your ComputeCpp directory (Further information for steps 2 and 3 can be found in the syclcc readme).
+4) Add the ComputeCpp include/SYCL folder and lib/libComputeCpp.so to your path (or usr/include and usr/lib)
-Set the CXX variable inside the SLAMBench build folder to syclcc and then invoke cmake, afterwards compilation of the sycl modules should be possible.
-Provided the syclcc script is found and correctly linked to your chosen release version of ComputeCpp.
+5) Set the CXX environment variable inside the SLAMBench build folder to syclcc and then invoke cmake, afterwards compilation of the sycl modules should be possible.
+Provided the syclcc script is found (step 2) and correctly linked to your chosen release version of ComputeCpp (step 3).

 ```
 #!